SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "How have you been lately?"

 "I've been good.
-Been a little busy with a new animal I'm taking care of, but it's rewarding work.
+I've been a little busy with a new animal I'm taking care of.
+It's hard, but it's rewarding work.
 How have you been?"

 "Well…"